-Life management, Motivation, self-leadership, Stress, Time management
+Life management, Self-leadership, Stress, Time management

 I was writing my master’s thesis at exactly this time last year.
 I planned to complete the thesis within six months due to my scholarship restrictions.
 Finally, I managed to submit my thesis six months later just two days before my birthday.
 It was such a relief!